This article was reviewed and updated on June 22, 2020

 It All Begins With the Net D

-Although some businesses are just “kind-hearted,” most are seeking to establish a competitive advantage in the marketplace when they allow their customers 10 to 90 days to pay for products and services already rendered.
-The practice of allowing their customers 10 to 90 days to pay is known as “Net D,” another name for “trade credit,” which represents how much of an outstanding invoice is required to be paid in full within a particular number of days.
+The practice of offering customers payment terms is sometimes known as “Net D,” another name for “trade credit,” which represents how much of an outstanding invoice is required to be paid in full within a particular number of days.

 Trade credit is one of the largest sources of financing utilized in the United States in general, and perhaps the biggest source of financing utilized by businesses.
-Certain clients might be provided a discount if they pay their invoices before the deadline.
+And in many industries, factoring receivables is a preferred way to access capital.

 However, there are other methods to handle accounts receivables, which include a form of asset-based lending called accounts receivable financing, as well as a very similar method known as purchase order financing.
 Credit cards and lines of credit are another way to deal with bridging the purchase-payment gap.
 In the next discussion, I will touch on these options, and how your business could utilize these tools to avoid a cash flow crunch.